rocky-linux/documentation/docs/books/markchad/editor.md

     },
     ```

-The plugin also provides a floating layout that is invoked with the ++"-"++ character, the command executed by this shortcut corresponds to the execution of *Neotree* with the ==float== flag, the ==toggle== flag was also added to the particular command to use the same character also to close the buffer.
+The plugin also provides a floating layout invoked with the ++"-"++ character.
+The command run by this shortcut corresponds to the running of *Neotree* with the ==float== flag.
+The ==toggle== flag was also added to the particular command to use the same character to close the buffer.

 ![Floating Neotree](./images/neo-tree_float.png)

-The shortcut can be changed according to preference by editing the corresponding character in the file `lua/plugins/neotree.lua`.
+Changing the shortcut according to preference by editing the corresponding character in the file `lua/plugins/neotree.lua` is possible.

 ```lua
   { -- lazy style key map